Web analytics: Economic factors

 Which solution is cheaper to implement depends on the amount of technical expertise within the company, the vendor chosen, the amount of activity seen on the websites, the depth and type of information sought, and the number of distinct websites needing statistics.

 Regardless of the vendor solution or data collection method employed, the cost of web visitor analysis and interpretation should also be included.
-That is, the cost of turning raw data into actionable information.
-This can be from the use of third party consultants, the hiring of an experienced web analyst, or the training of a suitable in-house person.
+That is the cost of turning raw data into actionable information.
+This can be from the use of third-party consultants, the hiring of an experienced web analyst, or the training of a suitable in-house person.
 A cost-benefit analysis can then be performed.
 For example, what revenue increase or cost savings can be gained by analyzing the web visitor data?

 Hybrid methods

 Some companies produce solutions that collect data through both log files and page tagging and can analyze both kinds.
 By using a hybrid method, they aim to produce more accurate statistics than either method on its own.
-An early hybrid solution was produced in 1998 by Rufus Evison.

 Geolocation of visitors

 With IP geolocation, it is possible to track visitors' locations.
 Using an IP geolocation database or API, visitors can be geolocated to city, region, or country level.

 IP Intelligence, or Internet Protocol (IP) Intelligence, is a technology that maps the Internet and categorizes IP addresses by parameters such as geographic location (country, region, state, city and postcode), connection type, Internet Service Provider (ISP), proxy information, and more.
 The first generation of IP Intelligence was referred to as geotargeting or geolocation technology.
-This information is used by businesses for online audience segmentation in applications such as online advertising, behavioral targeting, content localization (or website localization), digital rights management, personalization, online fraud detection, localized search, enhanced analytics, global traffic management, and content distribution.
+This information is used by businesses for online audience segmentation in applications such as online advertising, behavioural targeting, content localization (or website localization), digital rights management, personalization, online fraud detection, localized search, enhanced analytics, global traffic management, and content distribution.

 Click analytics

 Click analytics, also known as Clickstream is a special type of web analytics that gives special attention to clicks.

 Commonly, click analytics focuses on on-site analytics.
-An editor of a website uses click analytics to determine the performance of his or her particular site, with regards to where the users of the site are clicking.
+An editor of a website uses click analytics to determine the performance of his or her particular site, with regard to where the users of the site are clicking.

-Also, click analytics may happen real-time or "unreal"-time, depending on the type of information sought.
+Also, click analytics may happen in real-time or "unreal"-time, depending on the type of information sought.
 Typically, front-page editors on high-traffic news media sites will want to monitor their pages in real-time, to optimize the content.
-Editors, designers or other types of stakeholders may analyze clicks on a wider time frame to help them assess performance of writers, design elements or advertisements etc.
+Editors, designers or other types of stakeholders may analyze clicks on a wider time frame to help them assess the performance of writers, design elements advertisements etc.

 Data about clicks may be gathered in at least two ways.
 Ideally, a click is "logged" when it occurs, and this method requires some functionality that picks up relevant information when the event occurs.
 Alternatively, one may institute the assumption that a page view is a result of a click, and therefore log a simulated click that led to that page view.